napari/docs/docs/plugins/building_a_plugin/_layer_data_guide.md

 # the main point is that we're more concerned with structural
 # typing than literal array types (e.g. numpy, dask, xarray, etc...)
 ```

-Note that when writing your own plugin, such type annotations are nearly always optional,
-except in rare cases like `magicgui` function widgets.
-Here, for clarity, we've provided type names which indicate how values of the type are
-being used and the level of generality that's possible (e.g., with `ArrayLike`).

 ### Examples